-Learning Resource Center / 956.364.4608
+Learning Resource Center / 956-364-4609

 TSTC's Learning Resource Center (LRC) provides a variety of services designed to help students meet their educational goals.
-The 35,364-square-foot, two-story facility also houses the Media Center, the Learning Resource Center boardroom, a library instruction classroom equipped with top of the line Alienware laptops, a spacious lobby, a circulation area, display cases showcasing various academic disciplines and student hobbies in addition to the reference and general collection areas.
+The 35,364square-foot, two-story facility also houses the Media Center, the Learning Resource Center boardroom, a Tutoring Center, a library instruction classroom equipped with top-of-the-line Alienware laptops, a spacious lobby, a circulation area, display cases showcasing various academic disciplines and student hobbies in addition to the reference and general collection areas.

-The facility offers 60 desktop computers for student use, and laptops for in library use.
+The facility offers 68 computers in the main lab and 30 computers upstairs for student use, and laptops for in-library use.
 Wireless Internet connection is available for all these laptops.
 A fax machine and scanner are also available at no charge.

-Printing is available for $5 \not\in a$ page for black and white and $50 \not\in for$ color.
-Students will receive \$5 on a print account at the beginning of the semester to help cover the cost of printing at the LRC.
-Two copiers are available for student use, and copies are available for $10 \not\in a$ page for black and white and $50 \not\in a$ page for color.
-You must have money on your Mustang Bucks card to activate the copiers.
+Printing is available for $5\notin$ a page for black and white and $50\notin$ for color.
+Students will receive \$10 on a print account at the beginning of the semester to help cover the cost of printing at the LRC.
+Two copiers are available for student use, and copies are available for $10\notin$ a page for black and white and $50\notin$ a page for color.
+Student must have money on their Mustang Bucks card to activate the copiers.
 The LRC also provides nine study rooms, including two larger study rooms for larger group discussion of six (6) or more people.
 Also available for checkout are: models, a flight simulator, DVD's, and much more.